AnnikaLarissa/AnnikaLarissa/README.md

 -

 Unfortunately, many of the projects I did in university and on my side job as a programmer are private due to intellectual property rights :frowning_face:.
-However, you can see the list of project names and the contibutions I made.
+However, for the private projects you can see the list of project names and the contibutions I made.

 📖 MIMIC-IV (public)
 -